Samsung/tizen-docs/docs/application/dotnet/learn-about-dotnet.md

 Tizen .NET is an exciting new way to develop applications for the Tizen operating system, running on 50 million Samsung devices, including TVs, wearables, mobile phones, and many other IoT devices around the world.

-The existing Tizen frameworks are either C-based with no advantages of a managed runtime, or HTML5-based with fewer features and lower performance than the C-based solution.
+The existing Tizen frameworks are either C-based with no advantages of a managed runtime or HTML5-based with fewer features and lower performance than the C-based solution.
 With Tizen .NET, you can use the C# programming language and the Common Language Infrastructure standards, and have benefits from a managed runtime for faster application development and code execution that is efficient and secure.

 To start developing Tizen applications using .NET, see [Creating Your First Tizen .NET Application](get-started/first-app.md).

-## Managed Runtime Advantages
+## Managed runtime advantages

 Managed runtime offers the following advantages to your application development: